SIGMOBILE Student Community Grant: Proposal Solicitation

 Student community grant proposals will typically support but are not limited to the following activities: Creating, maintaining, or enhancing

-Using the format described here, send your proposal by email to the SIGMOBILE executive committee using the email address: email@example.com.
+Using the format described here, send your proposal by email to the SIGMOBILE executive committee using the email addresses: email@example.com and firstname.lastname@example.org,.
 The committee will endeavor to review proposals, and either accept, or reject proposals within 1 month.

 SIGMOBILE welcomes smaller proposals up to USD 5,000 per year, medium proposals up to USD 10,000 per year and larger proposals up to USD 25,000 in a calendar year.

 SIGMOBILE will not pay for hosting organization overhead fees, staff, and benefits, only for items that directly contribute to the project.

 A proposal must be for a specified period of time, but should not exceed 2 years.
 For proposals longer than one year, a 2-page report must be generated each year summarizing its achievements.
 Continued funding will be conditional on a positive review of the annual report by the Executive Committee.